 Full disclosure: I know very little about this time period.
-I have not read the books (although intend to).
+I have not read the books (but see the last paragraph).
 The books are very highly regarded as historically accurate.

-Currently there are ten episodes of Le Floch (2008-2013), and they are a work of art.
+Currently there are ten episodes (with their length they could be called movies) of Le Floch (2008-2013; new episodes coming in 2014 and 2015), and they are a work of art.
 A thing to behold.
 Magnificent.
 The sets, the costumes, the music, the makeup and wigs, are wondrous.
 It is beautifully, exquisitely made.
 There are scenes that are simply breathtaking.
 An example is after the death of Louis the XV as a despairing Le Floch walks alone, away from the death chamber, while a mass of several hundred magnificently costumed extras move toward it.
 It is a long, gut-wrenching scene.

 As almost anyone who's heard of the French Revolution will know, this is a difficult time (to say the least!).
 Much of the aristocracy is, if we are to believe the stories here, perverse beyond belief.
 They perhaps deserved what was coming to them.

 Nicolas Le Floch was the illegitimate son of the Marquis de Ranreuil (thus he is referred to as "Petit Marquis").
 He becomes a police inspector under the real-life person Antoine de Sartine, Lieutenant General of Police of Paris, and promoted to Commissaire.
 Under Nicolas are inspector Bourdeau, and a sort of 18th century Medical Examiner (Sanson).
 Together they solve crimes with intelligence and serious intent during a time where forensic sciences is in its infancy (if that).